utensil/ginac-lean/doc/ffi.md

 There's [a minimal FFI to C++ example](https://github.com/lecopivo/lean-cpp-ffi) which explores only the basics of calling C++ standard library functions inside a `extern "C"` Lean FFI function.

-[EigenLean](https://github.com/lecopivo/EigenLean) gives a complete solution to safely create opaque C++ objects, using them from a Lean type, calling C++ methods on them, and safely destroy them via reference counting mechanism available in Lean and destructor mechanism in C++.
-The solution slightly utilizes C++14 features.
+[EigenLean](https://github.com/lecopivo/EigenLean) gives a complete solution to safely create C++ objects, use them from an opaque Lean type, call C++ methods on them, and safely destroy them via reference counting mechanism available in Lean 4 and destructor mechanism in C++.
+The solution slightly utilizes C++14 features, thus require a C++14-compatible compiler.
 One caveat is that the solution is not immediately thread-safe but can be made so easily.
-And the bonus is it builds all the foundation to call template methods on C++ template classes, which in retrospect, is very natural but technical non-trivial.
+And the bonus is it builds all the foundation to call template methods on C++ template classes, which in retrospect, is very natural from Lean's dependent types but technical non-trivial.
 There are quite a few great header-only libraries could be brought to Lean 4 in the same way.
 It also settles on a good way to organize the C++ code and the Lean code, as well as some naming conventions (an exotic naming like GiNaC still has its own subtleties, though).

 What EigenLean didn't explore, is to work with a non-header-only C++ library, which is the case for GiNaC, as well as many other C++ libraries.
 One particularly common case is that you have some C++ header and a pre-compiled shared library, whether it's due to the unavailability of the source code, or the difficulties to compile and link, including long compilation time.
 Its lakefiles is thus very simple and applicable only to libraries with less complications from its source code or binary distribution.